 (2) Local Advisory Committee Tasks.

-(a) Within 18 months of their first meeting, the committee will evaluate options for reducing emissions of air toxics that exceed ambient benchmarks, and recommend a local air toxics reduction plan to the Department.
+(a) Within 18 months of their first meeting, the committee will evaluate options for reducing emissions of air toxics that exceed ambient benchmarks, and recommend a local air toxics reduction plan to DEQ.

-(b) The Department may grant an extension of time to the local committee if requested by the committee, if the Department believes the extension is technically justified and the committee is making reasonable progress in developing a local air toxics reduction plan.
+(b) DEQ may grant an extension of time to the local committee if requested by the committee, if DEQ believes the extension is technically justified and the committee is making reasonable progress in developing a local air toxics reduction plan.

-(c) If the committee is unable to recommend a local air toxics reduction plan to the Department within 18 months, or the date of an extension, the Department will formulate a plan for the area within six months.
+(c) If the committee is unable to recommend a local air toxics reduction plan to DEQ within 18 months, or the date of an extension, DEQ will formulate a plan for the area within six months.

-(d) The Department and the local advisory committee will seek local government support for the proposed local air toxics emissions reduction plan.
+(d) DEQ and the local advisory committee will seek local government support for the proposed local air toxics emissions reduction plan.

-(e) The local advisory committee will evaluate the plan's effectiveness as it is implemented and recommend changes to the Department.
+(e) The local advisory committee will evaluate the plan's effectiveness as it is implemented and recommend changes to DEQ.

-(f) At the Department's request, the local advisory committee will reconvene to implement contingency planning and recommend contingency measures as specified by OAR 340-246-0170(4)(l).
+(f) At DEQ's request, the local advisory committee will reconvene to implement contingency planning and recommend contingency measures as specified by OAR 340-246-0170(4)(l).

-(g) If the committee is unable to recommend contingency measures within 18 months, the Department will formulate contingency measures for the area within 6 months.
+(g) If the committee is unable to recommend contingency measures within 18 months, DEQ will formulate contingency measures for the area within 6 months.

 (3) Public Notice, Comment, Approval and Adoption by the Environmental Quality Commission.
-The Department will provide an opportunity for public notice and comment on proposed local emissions reduction plans.
-After the public notice and comment process is complete, the Department will present local air toxics reduction plans to the Commission for approval, including adoption of appropriate administrative rules.
-The Environmental Quality Commission may delegate the approval of plans that do not contain administrative rules to the Director of the Department.
+DEQ will provide an opportunity for public notice and comment on proposed local emissions reduction plans.
+After the public notice and comment process is complete, DEQ will present local air toxics reduction plans to EQC for approval, including adoption of appropriate administrative rules.
+The Environmental Quality Commission may delegate the approval of plans that do not contain administrative rules to the Director of DEQ.

 (4) Elements of an Air Toxics Reduction Plan: